abstractinfrastructure/k8s-intro-tutorials/core/README.md

 ---

 **Summary:** The `ClusterIP` service is the most commonly used service within Kubernetes.
 Every `ClusterIP` service is given a cluster unique IP and DNS name that maps to one or more pod `Endpoints`.
-It is the primary method in which you create and access your pods **within** a Kubernetes Cluster.
+It function as the main method in which exposed Pod services are consumed **within** a Kubernetes Cluster.

 ---